shrimqy/Sefirah/README.md

 - **File Sharing**: Share files between your devices easily.
 - **Storage Integration**: Integrate your Android storage into the Windows Explorer.
 - **Notification**: Allows toasting the notifications from your android in desktop.
 - **Screen mirroring**: Mirror and control the Android device via scrcpy.
+- **SMS Texting**: Send and receive SMS texts from your Android device to your Windows PC.
+- **Phone Call**: View and answer phone calls from your Android device on your Windows PC.

+## Linux Status

+Support for linux is limited.
+Some features may not available on Linux that are on Windows.

 ## Limitations